Send the link below via email or IMCopy

 Thank you M'am

 Sign in.
 Grab some MnMs.
-Eat some, save three.
+Eat some, save one.

-Turn and tell your shoulder partner or table-neighbor what your procedures are for tardy kids and for collecting absent work.
+Turn and tell your shoulder partner or neighbor what your procedures are for tardy kids, work turn-in, absent or late work, bathroom breaks or how you use helpers/employees in your room.

 Get an idea/give an idea.